How Race-Based Policies Are Harming South Africa: Ernst Roets

 But that would lead to a significant international strengthening of China from a geopolitical perspective, which is certainly not in the interest of the West.

-Well, you know, something that the Chinese communist regime uh employs is what you call debt trap diplomacy.
+Well, you know, something that the Chinese communist regime employs is what you call debt trap diplomacy.

 You hear that term very often, right?

-where you know there's this outrageous security breach, but it doesn't seem to have that much of an impact because of the well, the huge level of influence and the huge level of money that's coming in, right?
+And then you have a hook where basically you have a level of control of the nature that you just described where there's this outrageous security breach, but it doesn't seem to have that much of an impact because of the huge level of influence and the huge level of money that's coming in.

 You could say it's any country that is antagonistic towards the West is regarded as a friend of the South African government.

-And even though the South African government is a small player in the international arena, it tries very hard to punch above its weight, and it tries very hard to position itself as a leading factor or a leading role player in what you might describe as an a sort of a radical anti-Western alliance, which is part of the reason why it took on this this uh genocide case against Israel at the International Court of Justice.
+And it tries very hard to position itself as a leading factor or a leading role player in what you might describe as a sort of a radical anti-Western alliance, which is part of the reason why it took on this genocide case against Israel at the International Court of Justice.

-But groups all over the world, any anyone who's into Cuba and many others, Zimbabwe, many of these African countries, any country that is openly against the West, you would find that they are supported by the South African government and they would form this block at the United Nations and international forums, including BRICS and many of these international forums.
+But groups all over the world, anyone who's into Cuba and many others, Zimbabwe, many of these African countries, any country that is openly against the West, you would find that they are supported by the South African government and they would form this block at the United Nations and international forums, including BRICS and many of these international forums.

 Iran's power has been significantly degraded.

-And so are you seeing an impact of that, or is what do you believe the impact of that would be because of this, you know, I guess significant influence it's had.
+Or what do you believe the impact of that would be because of this, you know, I guess, significant influence it's had?

 It provides them protection to be much more open about their antagonism because they find themselves among friends who agree with them.